jacinthawee/HealthByte-HackForce/README.md

 ## Solution Code Description

-This repository contains dart files of UI mockups of our solution developed in FlutterFlow.
+This repository contains dart files of UI mockups of our solution developed in FlutterFlow under the folder codes.
 We intend to refine the code in future to be integrated into a working Flutter desktop application.
-The screenshots of the mockups can be found under the folder flutterflow_mockups
+The screenshots of the mockups can be found under the folder flutterflow_mockups.